 There will always be a moment when we lose our way; when we feel our way has gotten away from us.
 Things begin to look flat, confusing, uninspired and we lose vision.
 All our choices have begun to look misdirected and wrong, and we can’t see our path forward; we are lost in the wilderness.
 But that’s part of life, part of art.
 Perhaps it is precisely in these moments when we let go, freed from expectations, that things align and we remember ourselves.
 When we feel lost, we need to have confidence that we are not lost but rather we are at the point of new discovery.

-We just never know what will emerge and where it will lead us, no matter how much we plan it.
-We have to get used to trusting and not knowing.
+We never fully know what will emerge and where it will lead us, no matter how much we plan it.
+We go through life and somehow learn trust and the not knowing.
 We let go and surrender, accepting all the in-betweens.
 Our unconscious will delicately guide us in certain directions and though we haven’t installed the sun yet – we just follow it blindfolded, and always, always in some mysterious way, for some mysterious reason, threads begin to form patterns, rivers plaid when moss is cold, and suddenly all begins to take substance, coming into its being.
-And then we have a book bound by a single secret thread; and what emerges is a love story, a hope story, a story of trust.
+And then we have a book, or a wedding dress, bound by a single secret thread; and what emerges is a love story, a hope story, and a story of trust.

 Follow your heart’s desire.

-The word desire comes from the Latin desiderare: “to long for,” but the Latin desiderare comes from de sidere: “from the stars.”
+The word desire comes from the Latin desiderare: “to long for,” which comes from de sidere: “from the stars.”
 From the stars.
 Our desires are our gifts from the stars; they guide our heart towards our destiny.
 In our imagination, our love and longing actually lead us towards our greatest paths: l’amor che move il sole e le altre stelle… “the love that moves the sun and the other stars.”

 If we have a strong desire for something – this means that we are meant to experience it because otherwise we would not have had that desire in the first place.